ArtemPerehonchuk/rentzila-playwright-autotests/README.md

 ## Description

-This project contains end-to-end tests for the Rentzila application using Playwright.
-It ensures the functionality and quality of the Rentzila web application through automated browser testing.
+This project contains end-to-end tests for the Rentzila web site using Playwright.
+It ensures the functionality and quality of the Rentzila web site through automated browser testing.

 ## Prerequisites